BirtasAdrian/Cypress-automation-framework/README.md

 **The path cypress/support/pageObjects contains page objects for both websites.**

-**The folder mochawesome-report contains a full report for both websites.**
+**The folder mochawesome-report contains a full html report for both websites.**